DHadzic/simple-kinesis-handler/README.md

 ### Technical Implementation

 The solution demonstrates:
-- Modular design with separate handlers for different event types
+- Design with separate handlers for different event types
-- Flexible storage options (in-memory for testing, DynamoDB for production)
+- Flexible storage options
 - Container-ready deployment for AWS Lambda
 - CLI Deployment for AWS Lambda
-- Comprehensive error handling and batch failure reporting
+- Error handling and failure upon invalid event processing
-- Unit and integration tests with Jest
+- Unit tests with Jest

 ## Technologies Used